sachinjha/Hotels-com/README.md

 # The Hotels Microservices journey

-This a micro services example the team is developing
+This a micro services example the team is developing.

 ### Deploy Hotels Microservices